walterlas/DungeonOfDanger/README.md

 searching the PDF for the variables, they don't seem to do anything there, either.
 So they may end up on the cutting room floor, so to speak.

+03/05/2020: I am essentially done.
+I found the problem with the hit points (was a '*' should have been a '+').
+I added two entire sections that I had skipped over (falling in pools and a Dark Wizard).
+I haven't come across falling in a pool yet, so I don't know if that works.
+Actually, I'm not sure the pit thing works, either.
+The teleport trap seems to do its thing, but I need to put something in there to stop Fleeing from combat going back to the location you teleported from.
+I'm not sure that's addressed in the original, or I have the logic around teleporting incorrect (would not surprise me).
+So, while I'm technically done, in that all the code has been entered, I am not actually done in fixing whatever is currently wrong with it.